deepik27/simple-toolchain-20210602121701501/README.md

 ### Manually deploy the starter app on IBM Cloud

 To manually deploy the Fleet Management Starter Application on IBM Cloud, complete all of the following steps:
 1. Log in to IBM Cloud.
-If you do not have an existing IBM Cloud account, click [Register][bluemix_signup_url] and follow the instructions to create an account.
+If you do not have an existing IBM Cloud account, click [Register][ibmcloud_signup_url] and follow the instructions to create an account.
 2. Download and install the [IBM Cloud CLI][cloud_foundry_url] tool.
 3. Clone the Fleet Management Starter Application to your local environment by using the following console command: